E.ON trims profit outlook on green energy boom, weak prices

 FRANKFURT E.ON (EONGn.DE), Germany's No.1 utility, lowered the upper end of its full-year profit target range after plunging power prices and a boom in renewable energy caused nine-month profit to decline by a fifth.

-The group said on Wednesday it now saw earnings before interest, tax, depreciation and amortisation (EBITDA) reaching 9.2-9.3 billion euros ($12.4-12.5 billion) compared with a previous outlook range of 9.2-9.8 billion.
+The group said on Wednesday it now saw earnings before interest, tax, depreciation and amortization (EBITDA) reaching 9.2-9.3 billion euros ($12.4-12.5 billion) compared with a previous outlook range of 9.2-9.8 billion.

 This is roughly in line with the 9.3 billion euros average forecast in a Reuters poll of analysts.